nstjuliana/Company-MCP/memory-bank/productContext.md

 - **Multi-Instance**: Support for dabstep, synth, and other MCP instances
 - **Web UI**: FastAPI frontend with GPT-4o integration
 - **File Browser**: SFTP access to data directory
+- **Markdown Download Utilities**: Scripts to download schema documentation from all git branches via SFTP